Jonathan2251/lbd/source/gpu.rst

       has its PC [#wiki_tbcp]_.
   * - SIMD Thread
     - Warp
-    - Each Warp has 16 Cuda Thread.
+    - Each SIMD Processor has 16 SIMD Threads.
     - Warp has it's own PC and TLR (Thread Level Registers).
 Warp may map to one whole function or part of function.
 Compiler and run time may assign them to the same Warp or different Warps [#Quantitative-gpu-warp]_.